‘Playboy’ Vixen Ana Cheri Shows Off Her Curvy Backside In White Knitted Pants

 “Never to late for pumpkins,” one of Ana’s Instagram followers wrote in the comments section.

-“Definition of really beautiful,” another fan stated adding heart emoji in the process.
+“Definition of really beautiful,” another fan stated, adding heart emoji in the process.

 “Gorgeous as always, beautiful style.
 I like time change because of one hour more for sleeping.
 It’s so good to sleep longer and then wake up and feel good,” a third fan stated.